 Can I reuse a Chemex filter?

-It’s not recommended.
-The paper fibers have absorbed oils from the previous brew, slowing flow rate and affecting cup clarity.
+It's not recommended.
+The paper fibers absorb oils from the previous brew, slowing flow rate and affecting cup clarity in subsequent brews.

 What's the ideal grind for Chemex?

 Medium-coarse, about the texture of coarse sand or kosher salt.
-Too fine, and the brew will stall.
-Too coarse, and the coffee will taste thin.
+Too fine and the brew will stall.
+Too coarse and the coffee will taste thin.
+See our full Coffee Grinding Guide for more detail.

 Final Thoughts